HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## It Must Be in That File
 Displaying lines from a file at a fixed path if they contain a given string using `grep`.

+## Count That Word
+Displaying the number of lines in a file that match a pattern using `grep` and `wc`.